akhilmaddineni/Books/Practical_Programming_C_6087/README.md

 - fputs() writes a single line to output stream
 - fscanf() similar to scanf,sscanf and reads items from input stream fp

+## Pointers and memory addressing.
+Arrays and pointer arithmetic.
+Strings.
+Searching and sorting algorithms